MrPuro7519/longer-bio/README.md

 - im learning nothing, just here to figure coding out and shit
 - not doing any collabs (not yet anyway)
 - my pronouns are: He/Them
-- Fun fact about me: I know how to make a pipebomb and grenade from things around my house (yes I've tested them, it was fun :)
+- Fun fact about me: I know how to make a pipebomb and grenade from things around my house, yes I've tested them, it was fun :)

 <!---
 TheEnderShadow7519/TheEnderShadow7519 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.